benjGam/ZephyrRemastered/doc/gestion-rules.md

 - A user can create new encryption agent
 - A user can visualize easily encrypted files
 - A user can visualize easily previously encrypted files

+# Encryption Agent :

+- An encryption agent must have user visible name
+- An encryption agent must have password
+- An encryption agent must have encryption key generated based on his password
+- An encryption agent can be used for all files / folders